Varghesemela/tsm2x-imp/README.md

 Jieyang Chen [chenj3@ornl.gov], and
 Dingwen Tao [dingwen.tao@wsu.edu]

+This repository is updated to work on AMD GPUs.
+It essentially converts all the cuda calls to hip calls for the rocm gpu architecture.
+The code was tested on an AMD cluster of MI100 GPUs

 This repository contains an implementation of two irregular-shape matrix-matrix multiplication algorithms, `TSM2R` and `TSM2L`. `TSM2R` is designed to efficiently multiply a large square (or near-square) matrix by a tall-and-skinny matrix, or